Roskilde Cathedral: Current cathedral

 It has been accepted, that soon after he became Bishop of Roskilde in 1157, Absalon began to expand the travertine cathedral.
 In 1160, the art of firing bricks was brought to Denmark from Italy by monks, and the new material was employed.
 Researchers decided to build a new cathedral around the existing one, allowing services to continue during construction.
-It has long been believed that bishop Absalon began construction, and when Absalon was forced to surrender his position as Bishop of Roskilde in 1191, only the two floors of the apse, the choir towers and part of the transept had been completed.
+It has long been believed that Bishop Absalon began construction, and when Absalon was forced to surrender his position as bishop of Roskilde in 1191, only the two floors of the apse, the choir towers and part of the transept had been completed.
 Absalon's successor, Peder Sunesen, embracing the new French Gothic style, later made significant changes to the plans, tearing down the choir towers and reducing the width of the transept.
 But new research points to Peder Sunesen as the main initiator and hence instead of rebuilding it, it was constructed in the transition period between Romanesque and Gothic show elements from both styles in the cathedral.

 The choir was completed and inaugurated in 1225, allowing services to begin there, and the old travertine cathedral was torn down.
 Work on the nave continued for the next 55 years, limited by funds, lack of kilns to fire the bricks, and the winters.
-With the exception of the two towers on the west facade, the cathedral was completed by 1280, and work on the interior proceeded, slowed by a fire in 1282 which also destroyed several of the canons' houses in the area.
+With the exception of the two towers on the west façade, the cathedral was completed by 1280, and work on the interior proceeded, slowed by a fire in 1282 which also destroyed several of the canons' houses in the area.
 Several chapels were also added to the cathedral, and in 1405, work on the towers was completed.

 When Margrethe I died in 1412, she was buried in her family's chapel at Sorø Klosterkirke.
 But the following year bishop Peder Jensen Lodehat, who had been the queen's chancellor and religious advisor, brought her body to Roskilde Cathedral.
-The monks in Sorø were outraged, above all because the loss of the queen's earthly remains would mean a significant loss in income from requiems — at that time monks and clergy would typically have been paid to say requiem masses for a dead person, and for a queen such masses would likely have been said on a regular basis in perpetuity, each one incurring a fee — as well as a loss of prestige.
-Though often blamed on the bishop, it is quite possible that the move was orchestrated by the queen's adoptive son, Eric of Pomerania.
+The monks in Sorø were outraged, above all because the loss of the Queen's earthly remains would mean a significant loss in income from requiems — at that time monks and clergy would typically have been paid to say requiem masses for a dead person, and for a queen such masses would likely have been said on a regular basis in perpetuity, each one incurring a fee — as well as a loss of prestige.
+Though often blamed on the Bishop, it is quite possible that the move was orchestrated by the Queen's adoptive son, Eric of Pomerania.
 This is reinforced by the inscription on the sarcophagus, which describes how it was given by the new king, Eric VII, in 1423.